chanpm26/Dashboard/README.md

-All sidebar icons from materialdesignicons.com
+All non-profile icons from materialdesignicons.com
+All profile icons from icons8.com